Enjoy This Post? Share the Love!

 - When you arrive at your hotel or other lodging, find the fire exit.
 Check out the best way from your room there in the dark.
 While this may seem rare, when I traveled with a ski group, part of our team had to trudge out into the snow when a fire broke out in the middle of the night.
 Luckily, there was no injury.
 However, this is an important safety issue.

 - Consider your needs for accessibility.
 Watch out in the shower since many hotels don’t have safety mats or grab bars.
 If you plant your feet firmly and avoid sudden movements, you are less likely to have a fall.

 - In winter, from Norway to Russia, I have found that sidewalks and parking lots are not always cleared.
 Even if you are not a skier, go to the Internet and get a pair of crampons to put on the sole of your boots.

 For more safety tips, see our earlier posts on:

-For more tours and cruises with no single supplement and solo-priced lodging, go to our free SoloTravelPricingTracker.net.
+For more top solo travel deals with no single supplement and solo-priced lodging, go to our free SoloTravelPricingTracker.net.